 The C++ programming language has constructs that aren't contained by default in UML.
 Examples are pointers, global functions and variables, references and operator overloading.
-To enable us to apply these constructs in our models and be capable of taking advantage of it for code generation and C++ notation in UML diagrams, the C++ module uses conventions in the use of the extension features of UML, tagged values and stereotypes.
+To enable us to apply these constructs in our models and be capable of taking advantage of it for code generation and C++ notation in UML diagrams, the C++ module uses conventions in the use of the extension features of UML, such as tagged values, stereotypes and data types.